💬 Discuss

 The wine day.
 The Pelješac Peninsula is Croatia's premier red-wine region — Plavac Mali grapes thrive on impossible vertical south-facing limestone slopes (Dingač and Postup are the two grand-cru appellations).
 Half-day or full-day tours from Dubrovnik are standard.

 Continue into the peninsula.
 Three winery visits: typically Korta Katarina (Orebić, dramatic seaside cellars, English-fluent host), Bartulović (small family producer in Prizdrina, biodynamic), and Saints Hills or Miloš (Plavac Mali specialists, tastings include the cult Stagnum).
-Tastings include 5–6 wines + olive oil + meat platter for the omnivore + vegetarian plate.
+Tastings include 5–6 wines + olive oil + meat + vegetarian plates.
 Lunch at Konoba Mlinica in Ston (peka — bell-cooked vegetables, fresh seafood, lamb).

 €27/pp round-trip.
 4 min ride.
 Sunset slot books up — pre-book day-of.